 Category: Beckman Coulter Inc.

-Here's a look at some of the top regulatory stories for medical device companies this week: Johnson & Johnson eyes acquisitions in cardiovascular, elsewhere; Abbott CEO defends inversions amid corporate exodus furor; Medtronic fights tax dodging rhetoric in Covidien merger; Could Medtronic-Covidien deal get caught in anti-inversion legislation?; Siemens sells clinical microbiology biz to Beckman Coulter
+Here's a look at some of the top mergers & acquisitions stories for medical device companies this week: Johnson & Johnson eyes acquisitions in cardiovascular, elsewhere; Abbott CEO defends inversions amid corporate exodus furor; Medtronic fights tax dodging rhetoric in Covidien merger; Could Medtronic-Covidien deal get caught in anti-inversion legislation?; Siemens sells clinical microbiology biz to Beckman Coulter

 Beckman Coulter picks up Siemens Healthcare Diagnostics' clinical microbiology business in a closed-doors deal.